symfony/symfony-docs/cookbook/session/avoid_session_start.rst

     {% endif %}

-Another scenario where session cookies will be automatically sent is when the requested URL is covered by a firewall, no matter if anonymous users can access to that URL:
+Another scenario where session cookies will be automatically sent is when the requested URL is covered by a firewall, even when anonymous users can access to that URL:

 .. code-block:: yaml